Ask Libby FAQ (Policies & Procedures)

 - Grade Appeals

 Students enrolled in a course offered in a department or program within the College of Liberal Arts have the right to appeal their final grade.
-However, grade appeals will not be supported unless an error was made by the instructor.
-Students who wish to appeal a grade received in a Liberal Arts course should speak to an academic advisor first and then must follow the procedures for filing a grade appeal for their request to be considered.
+Grade appeals will only be considered in cases of documented instructor error or policy violation.
+Students who wish to appeal a grade received in a Liberal Arts course should speak to an academic advisor first and must follow the guidelines and procedures for filing a grade appeal for their request to be considered.